mariusschulz/ExtraLINQ/README.md

 # ExtraLINQ #
-ExtraLINQ provides additional extension methods for collections.
+ExtraLINQ provides additional extension methods for collections that improve the readability of .

 ## Collection Extension Methods ##
   - **CountsExactly** — Determines whether a collection contains exactly a certain number of items.